 Randy’s practice includes advising health care providers on risk management in order to prevent claims before they occur.
 He also represents health care providers before various state regulatory and disciplinary boards.
 Randy has significant appellate experience, as well.
 In 2005, he won the landmark case of Sanchez v.
 Medicorp, which significantly limits liability for Virginia’s hospitals for the alleged negligence of non-employee physicians.

 Randy has lectured frequently to both health care providers and attorneys on subjects related to medical negligence cases, and is a contributing author to Medical Malpractice Law in Virginia, published by the Virginia CLE Foundation, and the Virginia Medical Law Report.
-He has been listed in Best Lawyers in America and as a Virginia Super Lawyer.
+He is listed in Best Lawyers in America for both Medical Malpractice Defense and Health Care Law, and was voted the 2021 Lawyer of the Year for Medical Malpractice Defense in Richmond.
+He has been recognized as a Virginia Super Lawyer every year since 2006.

 Randy has a strong track record of successful representation of health care providers at trial.
 He is particularly proficient in the defense of high risk, high exposure cases, including cases involving a high degree of sympathy that can tilt the scales in favor of the plaintiff at the beginning of the case.
 Over the years, Randy has obtained defense verdicts for doctors and hospitals in cases involving maternal and infant death, neurologically compromised infants (so called “bad baby” cases), cancer, strokes and amputation.
 He has been recognized by Virginia Lawyers Weekly and the Virginia Medical Law Report for obtaining at least one of the largest defense verdicts in Virginia on numerous occasions, including five of the largest defense verdicts in Virginia in 2005.